What You’ll Learn 🧩

 Example I: handling events

-We have now initialized all UI components we will need in our example, but these components don't do anything yet.
-To bring them to life we need to introduce events to our code (e.g. Click, CheckedChanged, ...).
-To create an event all you have to do is provide a method with the same signature as the control's event handler and then bind it to the control.
+We have now initialized all the UI components needed for our example, but these components don’t perform any actions yet.
+To make them functional, we need to introduce event handling into our code (e.g., Click, CheckedChanged, etc.).
+To create an event, all you need to do is define a method with the same signature as the control’s event handler and bind it to the control.

-Event handlers are declared in the header files.
-Here you can see the declaration of event handlers that will be executed when an event is triggered.
-This part of the code should be placed inside the private section in setup_window.h file.
+Event handlers are declared in the header file.
+Below is an example of how to declare event handlers that will be triggered when specific events occur.
+These declarations should be placed in the private section in setup_window.h file.

 1private